hmc-alpaqa/metrinome/README.md

 In order to build the image run

 ```
-docker build -f <path_to_Dockerfile.dev> .
+docker build -f <path_to_Dockerfile> .
 ```

-Building the image takes a while, so it is also possible to pull an image that is __already build__ from Dockerhub here: https://hub.docker.com/repository/docker/gbessler/path_complexity.
+Building the image takes a while, so it is also possible to pull an image that is __already built__ from Dockerhub here: https://hub.docker.com/repository/docker/gbessler/path_complexity.

 Now run ```docker images```.
 Obtain the "IMAGE ID" for the image you just created.
 This will look something like 'd3cb9c11dded'.